-- 29. On information and belief, because of Defendant's Data Breach, at least the names and Social Security numbers of victims were compromised. - 30.
+- Defendant explained that it identified "suspicious activity within 28. [its] email environment" and that certain personal information "was potentially viewed by an unauthorized individual."
+Ex.
+A. - 29.
+On information and belief, because of Defendant's Data Breach, at least the names and Social Security numbers of victims were compromised. - 30.
 The number of individuals injured by the Breach is unknown due to the obfuscating nature of Defendant's Breach Notice.
 Upon information and belief, the impacted persons include Defendant's current and former employees.
 Ex.
-A. - 31.
-And yet, Defendant waited six months to provide notice to the Data Breach victims.
+A. - And yet, Defendant waited six months to provide notice to the Data 31.
+Breach victims.
 Thus, Defendant kept the Class in the dark-thereby depriving the Class of the opportunity to try and mitigate their injuries in a timely manner. - 32.
 Defendant failed its duties when its inadequate security practices caused the Data Breach.
 In other words, Defendant's negligence is evidenced by its failure to prevent the Data Breach and stop cybercriminals from accessing the PII.
 And thus, Defendant caused widespread injury and monetary damages. - 33.
 On information and belief, Defendant failed to adequately train its employees on reasonable cybersecurity protocols or implement reasonable security measures. - 34.
 Defendant has done little to remedy its Data Breach.
 True, Defendant has offered victims credit monitoring and identity related services.
-But upon information and belief, such services are wholly insufficient to compensate Plaintiff and Class members for the injuries that Defendant inflicted upon them. - 35.
-Since the breach, Defendant "implemented additional measures to enhance the security of [its] email environment."
+But upon information and belief, such services are wholly insufficient to compensate Plaintiff and Class members for the injuries that Defendant inflicted upon them.

+- 35. Since the breach, Defendant "implemented additional measures to enhance the security of [its] email environment."
 But this is too little too late.
-Simply put, these measures-which Defendant now recognizes as necessary-should have

-- 36. Because of Defendant's Data Breach, the sensitive PII of Plaintiff and Class members was placed into the hands of cybercriminals-inflicting numerous injuries and significant damages upon Plaintiff and Class members. - 37.
+Simply put, these measures-which Defendant now recognizes as necessary-should have been implemented before the Data Breach. - 36.
+Because of Defendant's Data Breach, the sensitive PII of Plaintiff and Class members was placed into the hands of cybercriminals-inflicting numerous injuries and significant damages upon Plaintiff and Class members. - 37.
 Upon information and belief, the cybercriminals in question are particularly sophisticated.
 After all, cybercriminals defeated the relevant data security systems and gained actual access to sensitive data. - 38.
 And as the Harvard Business Review notes, such "[c]ybercriminals frequently use the Dark Web-a hub of criminal and illicit activity-to sell data from companies that they have gained unauthorized access to through credential stuffing attacks, phishing attacks, [or] hacking."13 - 39.
 Thus, on information and belief, Plaintiff's and the Class's stolen PII has already been published-or will be published imminently-by cybercriminals on the Dark Web.